Ecuador & Colombia Highlights Itinerary

 Morning tour of Quito including the old city.
 Optional hike Tour to Teleferico & Guagua Pichincha You will be taken to the Teleférico, a gondola lift, running from the edge of the city up the east side of Pichincha Volcano.
 It’s one of the highest aerial lifts in the world, and the ascent takes about ten minutes.
 Hike from the summit of Cruz Loma toward Volcán Guagua Pichincha, a steady uphill trail which takes a couple of hours allowing for pauses to take in the extraordinary views of Quito and the surrounding volcanos

-Day 9 Quito – Cuicocha –Cotacachi -Salinas de Ibarra (B,L)
+Day 9 Quito – Cuicocha –Cotacachi -Otavalo (B,L)

 Accommodation: Hosteria Pantavi